Scottish Hockey

-The Scottish Hockey Union, commonly referred to simply as Scottish Hockey or the SHU, is the national governing body for the sport of field hockey in Scotland.
+Scottish Hockey, formerly the Scottish Hockey Union, is the national governing body for the sport of field hockey in Scotland.
 It is the SHU's responsibility to help provide for the development, promotion and management of hockey in Scotland.
 It is also the body that acts as "National Association" for Scotland at the EHF and FIH.

 History

 The origins of the Scottish Hockey Union, like many hockey organisations started with separate associations for men and women.
 The Scottish Women's Hockey Association (SWHA) was formed in February 1900, in Edinburgh by eight clubs.
-Dr. Mona Chalmers Watson, from Edinburgh Ladies, was elected the first president with Josephine Katherine Stewart of St Andrews as vice-President.
+Dr. Mona Chalmers Watson, from Edinburgh Ladies, was elected the first president with Josephine Katherine Stewart of St Andrews as vice-president.

-The Scottish Hockey Association (SHA) was set up on November 18, 1900, where ten clubs met in Glasgow to form the men's association.
+The Scottish Hockey Association (SHA) was set up on 18 November 1900, when ten clubs met in Glasgow to form the men's association.
 James Burns, 3rd Baron Inverclyde, was elected the first president.
 In June 1989 the SHA merged with the SWHA to form the Scottish Hockey Union.

-Current Scotland Squads
+Current Scotland squads

-The SHU are in charge of selecting a number of Scotland national squads.
+Scottish Hockey are in charge of selecting a number of Scotland national squads.
 This includes the Scotland men's national field hockey team and Scotland women's national field hockey team squads, as well as Masters and Junior squads.

 Domestic Hockey

-Scottish Hockey is in charge of organising both National league and Regional league hockey for both men and women's hockey in Scotland.
+Scottish Hockey is in charge of organising the Scottish Hockey National Leagues, which consists of the top tier Scottish Hockey Premiership and the second tier Scottish National League.
+Additionally there are Regional leagues hockey for both men and women's hockey in Scotland.
 This is for both indoor and outdoor hockey.
 They also organise all cup competitions, which includes the Scottish Cup, the District Cup and the Reserve Cup.

 Scottish Hockey assists with running each district, however a voluntary committee runs senior district league hockey for West, East and North districts.